What does experience in a disaster relief zone have

 the car told how they made it to the second floor of

-story home only to watch in horror as the home of their
+their two story home only to watch in horror as the

 I want to go back.
 The work is just beginning along